labsyspharm/scimap/docs/hl/sm.hl.classify.md

       pos=None, neg=None,
       classify_label='passed_classify',
       phenotype='phenotype', subclassify_phenotype=None,
-      collapse_failed=True, label="classify")
+      collapse_failed=True, label="classify"**)

 **Short description**

-The function allows users to generate a heatmap to visualize spatial interaction output from `sm.hl.classify`.
-The intensity represents number of interactions (scaled) and blank regions represent non-significant results.
+The function allows users to annotate cells based on positivity/negativity of defined markers.
+Users can classify the entire data or a subset of data that has been previously phenotyped or clustered.

 **Parameters**